Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 2. Import *das-prd.postman_environment.json*

-    1. In the Postman header bar, click the Import button.
+    1. In the Postman header bar, click **Import**.
 A dialog displays.

-    2. Drag the file you downloaded in step 1, on to the area marked Drop files here.
+    2. Drag the file you downloaded in step 1, on to the area marked **Drop files here**.

-3. Click the Environment drop-down on the upper-right, and select the das-prd environment.
+3. Click the **Environment drop-down** on the upper-right, and select **das-prd **.
+The das-prd environment loads.
    ![Postman Environment drop-down](images/postman_environment_dropdown.png "Postman Environment drop-down")

 ### 3. Import the Postman Collection for the Tutorial.